 This is a temporary relaxation of MetLife policy terms and conditions made in response to the current COVID-19 pandemic, and we do not expect employers to make any changes to contractual salary definitions set out in the policy.
-This position can be maintained temporarily until 30th September 2021, at which point it will be subject to MetLife review.
-We will review sooner if there is a change in Government support.
+This position was maintained temporarily until 30th September 2021, at which point it no longer applies.
+Policy benefit will be based on the terms as set out in the policy.